 Diabetes is one of the most common culprits of eye problems in the United States.
 Diabetes, which causes changes in blood vessels, can cause fluid to leak into the eye and can even induce inner-eye bleeding.
 This damage can eventually cause irreversible vision loss and blindness if not treated.
 Luckily, however, if caught early, diabetic eye disease can be treated with laser therapy.
 With proper check-ups, preventative care, and appropriate treatment, extensive damage can be avoided.
-The doctors at Silicon Valley Eye Physicians in Sunnyvale and Santa Clara, CA, can effectively diagnose diabetic retinopathy and help reduce the risk of permanent vision loss.
+The doctors at Silicon Valley Eye Physicians in Sunnyvale , can effectively diagnose diabetic retinopathy and help reduce the risk of permanent vision loss.

 What Is Diabetic Retinopathy?